-5 tips to making a music video that everyone remembers.
+5 tips for creating a music video that everyone remembers.

 If video killed the radio star, then the Internet killed the video star.
 Right?
 But the Internet didn’t kill the video star.
 Rather, it elevated it by giving it another platform for its performance.
 Sure, MTV may have moved away from the category, but music videos are still as relevant as they’ve ever been.